 2. Sun Protection: It’s easy to forget about sun protection in the depths of winter, but sunlight reflecting off snow can expose you to more UV than you would get on a hot summer’s day.
 Apply full spectrum sunscreen to all exposed skin, including your lips, under your chin, and ears!
 You’ll also want to pack UV protection for your eyes—either sunglasses or goggles (helpful if it’s windy to prevent your eyes from tearing up).
 Look for eyewear that blocks 100% UVA/UVB or 100% UV400 (it’s two ways of saying the same things).

-4. Water: Proper hydration helps your body with temperature regulation, so it’s important to pack more than you anticipate needing.
-Hiking in snow is a high exertion activity and coupled with the fact that your body is already exerting itself more to stay warm, and winter air is drier, all mean that you likely need more water than on a mild summer hike!
+4. Water: Proper hydration helps your body regulate temperature, so it’s important to pack more than you anticipate needing.
+Hiking in snow is a high exertion activity, and coupled with the fact that your body is already exerting itself more to stay warm and winter air is drier, all mean that you likely need more water than on a mild summer hike!
 If you’re going on a long hike and don’t want to carry it all from the trailhead, you can bring a small backpacking stove or rapid water boiler like a Jetboil to melt snow along the way.

 5. Food: Your body’s metabolic furnace will help keep you warm on the trail—if you properly fuel it!
 Pack plenty of hiking snacks for your trip (more than you think you need!).
 Aim for a mix of carbs for quickly accessible energy and fats for a longer burn.
 Protein will be helpful for recovery, so have a protein-rich snack ready for the end of your hike.